Presto (streaming company)

 Presto was an Australian media streaming company which offered subscriptions to unlimited viewing of selected films, and from 2015, TV series.
 The service, initially owned wholly by Foxtel, launched on 13 March 2014 featuring films exclusively.

 There were three separate subscription options for Presto, named Presto Movies, Presto TV, and the bundled option Presto Entertainment.
 It competed primarily against Australian streaming company Quickflix, the American-based Netflix and the Fairfax Media and Nine Entertainment Co. joint venture Stan.

-In October 2016, it was announced that Presto would cease operations on 31 January 2017.
+In October 2016, Presto announced that it had been acquired by pay television company Foxtel, and that the service would soon shut down.
+It was subsequently shut down on January 31, 2017.

 History

 Presto Movies

-The service initially launched contract-free on 13 March 2014 at AU$19.99, but was lowered to AU$9.99 in August 2014.
+The service initially launched contract-free on 13 March 2014 at AU$19.99, but the price was lowered to AU$9.99 in August 2014.
 Films tend to be mostly recent releases, and come from Foxtel's suite of Foxtel Movies channels, who have relationships with studios including MGM, NBCUniversal, Paramount Pictures, Roadshow Films, Sony Pictures Entertainment, Twentieth Century Fox, The Walt Disney Company, Warner Bros Entertainment, Entertainment One (which formerly owned Hopscotch, but Hopscotch ceased operations by 2015, yet it still owns the rights to its catalog), Icon, Studiocanal and Transmission Films.